various UI failures when running under Wayland

 This patch is tested under X11 and Wayland/Xwayland, but not under

-#4 Updated by Dan Torop over 2 years ago
+#4 Updated by Dan Torop about 3 years ago

 I'd be curious for thoughts on https://github.com/dtorop/darktable/tree/wayland-fixup-popover, which is an attempt to fix problem #2 above.
 As the very long commit message explains, I'm using a GtkPopover instead of a GTK_WINDOW_TOPLEVEL.
 This means that GTK does a bunch of the work and simplifies the code, but to reproduce the appearance of the original floating window requires a few contortions.
 Broad choices would be: